Basic usage

 Add a controlled resource

-You can add a controlled BigQuery dataset, Cloud Storage bucket, GCP notebook, or GCP Dataproc cluster.
+For GCP-backed workspaces, you can add a controlled BigQuery dataset, Cloud Storage bucket, GCP notebook, or GCP Dataproc cluster.

-The following is an example of a Cloud Storage bucket controlled resource creation:
+The following example shows the command and output of a newly created Cloud Storage bucket resource named "scratch data":

 wb resource create gcs-bucket --id=scratch-data --description="Scratch space for working data."